 Through the eyes of a Sports Trainer Feb 21, 2018

-I started helping out in the first aid shed and it wasn’t long until I participated in the training as a Sports Trainer.
-I could watch my children play and still continue doing what I loved, being involved in the health of a sporting community.
-This has continued off and on for over 20 years now and I’m still encouraging the young ones to go on the field with a good mind set and positive intentions.
+I started helping out in the first aid shed and it wasn’t long until I did my training as a Sports Trainer.
+Watching my children play allowed be to continue with the health and well being of sporting groups.
+This has continued off and on for over 20 years now.
+I’m still encouraging the young ones to go on the field with a good mind set and positive intentions.

 What I have noticed over the years is that there is a sport or an aspect of a sport that suits everyone.
-It is a matter of trying different ones until you find your best fit but give each sport a season to get used to it and to become involved properly.
+Try different ones until you find the best fit.
+Allow a season of playing your sport to get the most out of it and the time to become involved properly.
 Make sure you have your family support if you are not supporting yourself but most of all enjoy it.
-If you enjoy it the hours and time you put into it will always be fun, even during the hard times.
+You will be putting a lot of hours into your sport, so you want to enjoy them even during the hard times.

 The sporting field is not just for playing sports we play out our lives on them.

 One young lady (14 years old) said ‘If I walk away during training it’s because I need time to regroup’.
 I said ‘that’s ok and thank you for letting me know.
 Can I do anything to help?
 ‘No, she replied, ‘I’ve just had a hard day today.
 I came to training to get away from it for a while.
 We cremated Dad today and everyone is at our place for it’.

 It just shows you that the sporting field is not just for playing sports.
 We play out our lives on them.